anand-piyush/flask_basic_app/readme.txt

-A sample flask api with swagger integration
-AIM : 1.
+A sample flask api with swagger integration  built on Python 3.4 (as was the recent version supported by IIS) AIM : 1.
 TEST THE FLASK APP HOSTING IN WINDOWS USING
         A. NGINX
         B. IIS